redx1t/SASS---fundamentals/readme.md

 ## FUNDAMENTALS OF SASS

-Documenting the lessons of SASS
+Documenting the lessons of SCSS

+Check on compiling before running this files

+view tutorial @freecodecamp